 This is a guest post.

 Child support is an ongoing, periodic payment made by a noncustodial parent following the end of a marriage or relationship.
 On a general basis, both parents have a legal duty to support a minor child.
-Support is essential towards meeting a child’s basic needs even if the custodial parent can care for the child single-handedly.
+Support is essential for meeting a child’s basic needs even if the custodial parent can care for the child single-handedly.

 How Child Supports works